Recipe for Apple and Pecan Danish Pastry Tart

 How do I prevent a soggy crust in my Apple Pecan Tart?

-Pre-bake the crust for a few minutes before adding the filling.
+Partially bake the crust for a few minutes before adding the filling to enhance texture.
 Alternatively, sprinkle a light layer of breadcrumbs or crushed cookies under the filling to absorb excess moisture.

 Can I freeze an Apple Pecan Tart?